 I get a fair amount of questions about recipes that folks try that end up crumbly or otherwise structurally deficient.
 After questioning, it turns out that they left out the xanthan gum.
 Please note: gluten-free baked items need some sort of “gluten-replacer” in order to behave well.
 I like to use xanthan gum. (for more on this, see my Gluten-Replacers post.)
 If you don’t like or don’t want to use xanthan gum, you need to find another gluten-replacer that works for you.

-Did you follow the exact recipe and the exact ingredients?
+Did you follow the exact recipe and the exact ingredients and exact pan?

-If you do not follow the recipe exactly, and you use different-than-called-for ingredients (even if you use one of my recommended substitutions), then I can’t guarantee that the recipes will work the exact same for you as it does for me.
+If you do not follow the recipe exactly, and you use different-than-called-for ingredients (even if you use one of my recommended substitutions) or a different pan, then I can’t guarantee that the recipes will work the exact same for you as it does for me.
 I can’t tell you how many times I have spent a lot of time troubleshooting problems with someone only to find out eventually that they used pancake mix instead of a flour mix or they used an egg substitute in a recipe that calls for eggs, or they used an alternative sweetener in the recipes, or they didn’t use xanthan gum, etc., or they used a different pan than called for.

 Did you substitute other flours for the flours in my mix?

 If so, these flours may behave differently in my recipes.
 Also, if you just substituted another flour for one of the flours in my mix (say, sorghum flour for brown rice flour) please note that you need to substitute the equivalent cup measure–not the equivalent weight.
 Each flour has its own density.
 So, if you are substituting for a cup of brown rice flour and you want to measure by weight, you need to find out the weight of a cup of the alternate flour and then use that.
 PLEASE DO NOT EMAIL ME OR COMMENT ABOUT PROBLEMS WITH ONE OF MY RECIPES UNTIL YOU USE MY MIX IN IT.